alexwaeseperlman/Classifier/README.md

 # ARCHIVED: I wrote this when I was twelve.
-It is slow, inaccurate, and should not be used, but at least I a lot!
+It is slow, inaccurate, and should not be used, but I learned a lot!

 ## Text Classification
 This is a model that can be trained to categorize text.